jenninglim/recursion-schemes-in-DSL/Report/report.md

 This generalisation allows us to structure our program in a well-defined way by decoupling how a function recurse over a data structure from the underlying purpose of the function meaning, this means programmers can just focus on what the function is actually does.

 The authors begin to criticising those who functionally program without recursion schemes, comparing them to imperative programmers who use gotos.
-In Djikstra’s letter to the ACM where he expressed his concerns that goto masks the flow of the program; here the use of unstructured (explicit) recursion obscures the underlying algorithmic structure, making it hard to prove arbitrary properties of the function, the analogy here is appropriate.
+In Djikstra’s letter to the ACM where he expressed his concerns that goto masks the flow of the program;
+here the use of unstructured (explicit) recursion obscures the underlying algorithmic structure, making it hard to prove arbitrary properties of the function, the analogy here is appropriate.

 The purpose of this essay is to introduce the idea of recursion schemes.
 The structure of the report is as follows:

-1. Abstract concepts from Category theory which has found its way into Haskell's list of abstraction techniques (that are used in this report) will be introduced in the first section.
+1. Abstract concepts from Category theory has found its way into Haskell's list of abstraction techniques (that are used in this report) will be introduced in the first section.
-2. "Regular" data types can be rewritten using ideas from lambda calculus.
+2. "Regular" data types can be rewritten using fix points.
 3. Meijer et al introduced a set of recursion schemes: catamorphism, anamorphism, paramorphism, apomorphism.
 We will show its implementation in Haskell.
 4. Conclusion, we will reflect on recursion schemes and its uses in a domain specific language.

-## Crash course category theory (Draft)
+## Crash Course: Category Theory (Draft)
-Category Theory is a branch of mathematics infamous for its abstract nonsense, the idea came from abstracting concepts from algebraic topology.
+Abstracting concepts from algebraic topology has yielded the infamous abstract nonsense of Category Theory.
 Regardless of its origins, it has proved very useful in computer science.
-Since, as programmers, we work with functions throughout our daily life and each function has the idea of composition (as long as their types match)
+Since, as programmers, we work with functions throughout our daily life and each function (as long as their types match) can be composed.
-This is exactly the structure the category theory captures.
+This is exactly the structure that category theory captures.
-Unsurprisingly, ideas from this theory can be exploited, an example is the very recursion schemes that we will be studying.
+Unsurprisingly, ideas from this theory can be exploited;
+an example, is in the very recursion schemes that we will be studying.

 A category is an algebraic structure defined on a collection of objects and morphisms (or arrows) that can be thought of as special functions between objects.
 There are also other properties the morphisms must satisfy such as associativity and composition.
-Because of the abstract nature of a category, it can be used as a model of computation, where the types can be modeled as objects in a category and program expressions, our morphisms.
+Because of the abstract nature of a category, it can be used as a model of computation, where the types corresponds to objects in a category and program expressions, our morphisms.

 The concept of a functor is to serve as a structure preserving map between categories.
-It must therefore preserve the relationship between the objects, arrows and the additional properties of each morphism.
-This structure preserving nature of the functor is captured by the functor laws, that each and every functor must hold true.
+It must therefore preserve the relationship between the objects, morpisms and its properties: this is captured by the functor laws, that each and every functor must satisfy.
-A functor, specifically an endofunctor, is used represent type constructors in our high-level programming language.
+A functor, specifically an endofunctor, is used to model type constructors in our high-level programming language.
 Because of the importance of functors in category theory, it is unsurprising that they are ubiquitous in programming, certain functors can be further generalised into applicative functors,